Mala2/MouDio/README.md

-2. After the wake up the atmega328 going to send high signal to turn on the LT3042 LDO 3V3 to power the Bluetooth Module BT-806 and the TAS5825 circuitry.
+2. After the wake up the atmega328 going to send high signal to turn on the LT3042 (LDO 3V3) to power the Bluetooth Module BT-806 and the TAS5825 circuitry.

 🔸	**Startup Procedures: [I/O_2] pressed for >2s**

-*	The atmega328 wakes up
+*	The atmega328 wakes up.

+*	Turn on the happtic driver as an indication for 1s.

+*	Turn on the LED driver to reflact the current SOC% of the battery with the help of fuel gauge.

-*	Bring up power supplies.
+*	Bring up power supplies to LT3042 (LDO 3V3) and load switch if used.

-*	Send 3V3 high signal more than 100ms to Bluetooth Module BT-806  through VREG_IN (PLAY/PAUSE) pin to boot the module then stop the signal.
+*	Send 3V3 high signal more than 100ms to Bluetooth Module BT-806 through VREG_IN (PLAY/PAUSE) pin to boot the module then bring the signal back to low.

 *	Once power supplies are stable, bring up PDN of TAS5825 to High and wait 5ms (Keep in mind PDN is pulled up to 3V3 normally).